-With the public housing wait list rocketing past 10,000 this year, the country is struggling to come to grips with the reality of a nationwide housing crisis.
+With the public housing wait list rocketing past 10,000 in 2019, the country is struggling to come to grips with the reality of a nationwide housing crisis.

 Labour has pledged to build 10,000 houses over the next ten years to help solve this problem.
 With its annual review revealing they have not met their yearly target, looking at what Palmerston North City Council has achieved with Papaieoa Place social housing could help the government achieve this target, on time.

 A shift in demand for lower maintenance property with smaller section sizes highlights that the existing state and social housing comprising of large deteriorating two to four bedroom standalone homes, aren’t allowing a move beyond the Kiwi quarter acre dream.
 In order to use existing government owned land more efficiently and service our vulnerable people in need of warm, safe and sustainable homes, an innovative approach must be taken and appropriate high – density housing must be produced.